Banner

 Overview of Merger & Acquisition and Enforcement

-Ms. Pearl is a trial attorney in the Department of Justice's Antitrust Division, in the Transportation, Energy and Agriculture section.
-Stevie represented the government in its successful bid to block JetBlue's acquisition of Spirit Airlines.
-Prior to her career at DOJ, Stevie worked as an associate at Gibson Dunn & Crutcher in D.C. and served as a law clerk on the Third Circuit.
-She is a Vice Chair of the ABA Women.Connected Committee and received an Outstanding Performance Award from the ABA in Spring 2023.
-She received her JD from Duke Law School.
+Stevie is Of Counsel in the Washington, D.C. office of Gibson, Dunn & Crutcher, where she is a member of the firm's Antitrust and Competition Practice Group.
+Stevie previously served as a trial attorney in the Department of Justice's Antitrust Division, Transportation, Energy and Agriculture section, where she represented the government in its successful bid to block JetBlue's acquisition of Spirit Airlines.
+Prior to her firm and government work, Stevie served as a law clerk on the Third Circuit.
+Stevie is a Vice Chair of the ABA Diverse Perspectives Committee and received an Outstanding Performance Award from the ABA in Spring 2023.
+She received her JD from Duke Law School and a Masters in History from Duke Graduate School.

 Shanna Rifkin, L '17